 Welcome to Red Fire Boston Terriers, a Bremer Kennels website.
+We are located in Azle, TX, 20 miles west of Fort Worth (Dallas/Fort Worth Metroplex).
 We have been breeding Bostons for nearly 14 years.
 We now have different colors, not just red and white.
 We have black and white, brindle and white, red and white and cream and white.
 Our Bostons range from 18 to 22 pounds.
 They are very healthy and friendly.
 We take pride in providing great companions to our customers, and we make sure we take great care of our adult dogs as well as our puppies.

-We are now licensed by the State of Texas as well as the USDA, not an easy license to attain!
+We are now licensed by the State of Texas and the USDA (US Department of Agriculture)!

 We have changed our health guarantee to two years.
 You can either use the Nuvet Plus Vitamins or Life’s Abundance All Stage Dog Food to keep the health guarantee valid.
 Both products are fantastic!